HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/JSF_hasBaseURL.md

 5. restart the HCL Digital Experience environment

-6. Create a page with the new modified Portal 8.5 theme and add a JSF Portlet on that page.
+6. Create a page with the newly modified Portal 8.5 theme and add a JSF Portlet on that page.

 ### Additional Resources